bburdette/oscpad/README.md

 ### Some notes on elm compiling.

 I've already compiled the elm to elm/Main.html, so an elm compiler isn't needed just to run oscpad.
-But if you want to build it yourself (I used elm 0.16) there are a few items to note.
+But if you want to build it yourself (as of now you still need 0.15.1) there are a few items to note.

 First, the 'official' elm websockets library is actually a socketio library which is not supported on the rust side.
 So, this project depends on this somewhat fly-by-night elm websockets library: